nusha554/Say-Do/README.md

 1. Pictures on Tasks – Photo is a great way to add a task to your list.
-2. Sync with your smartphone.
+2. Sync with your smartphone to always have an access to your daily tasks.

 ![1](https://user-images.githubusercontent.com/57936085/151336525-39d66e9c-9d61-4def-9065-99260a7d3ac8.PNG)